nemec/nemec.github.io/_posts/2020-05-24-ebay-port-scanning.md

 infer some programs that a user _may_ be running on their network depending on whether the port is open or not.

-## What Ebay's doing
+## What eBay's doing

-As noted in NullSweep's article, Ebay is scanning only the user's local PC, IP address 127.0.0.1, and looking for a small selection of ports commonly used by remote desktop software.
-Interestingly, Charlie tried installing one of those applications and didn't notice anything different about how Ebay behaved, so what _are_ they doing with it?
+As noted in NullSweep's article, eBay is scanning only the user's local PC, IP address 127.0.0.1, and looking for a small selection of ports commonly used by remote desktop software.
+Interestingly, Charlie tried installing one of those applications and didn't notice anything different about how eBay behaved, so what _are_ they doing with it?
 I decided to load the site and find out.

 ## Digging into the code

 It was at about this time that I found a [Twitter post](https://twitter.com/JackRhysider/status/1264415919691841536) from Jack Rhysider, host of the Darknet Diaries podcast, on the same topic.
-He theorized a number of reasons why Ebay might be doing this, and it piqued my interest even further.
-In trying to load Ebay locally I found that I couldn't replicate the behavior in Linux even after spoofing a Windows User Agent and disabling all of my extensions.
+He theorized a number of reasons why eBay might be doing this, and it piqued my interest even further.
+In trying to load eBay locally I found that I couldn't replicate the behavior in Linux even after spoofing a Windows User Agent and disabling all of my extensions.
 There must be some check hidden in the Javascript, but as of yet I haven't found one.
 After that, I loaded a Windows VM, installed